Talk2Levi/Compression_Algorithm_With_Julia/README.md

 ## Results

-### Move-TO-Front
+### Move-To-Front

-This Algorithm Increased Temporal Locality by decaoding the common showed up letters to the front.
+**This Algorithm Increased Temporal Locality by decaoding the more common showed up letters to the front.**

 _-> Original string:_